-The Fiat Uno was a supermini car produced by the Italian manufacturer Fiat.
-The Uno was launched in 1983 and built in its homeland until 1995, with production still taking place in other countries for some years, with the final Uno built in Brazil in 2013.
+The Fiat Uno is a supermini car produced by the Italian manufacturer Fiat.
+The Uno was launched in 1983 and built in its homeland until 1995, with production still taking place in other countries.

 The Uno had MacPherson strut independent front suspension and twist-beam rear suspension with telescopic dampers and coil springs.

 From 1985, the 1.0 litre (999 cc) SOHC Fully Integrated Robotised Engine (FIRE) powerplant was offered.
 This was a lighter engine, built with fewer parts, and gave improved performance and economy.
 Also in 1985, the hot hatch version - Uno Turbo - was launched, with an IHI turbocharged Ritmo/Strada-derived 1.3 146-series engine, initially offering 105 PS (77 kW).
 It was priced to compete with the Peugeot 205 GTI.
 The Turbo variant offered phenomenal performance for a supermini-sized car and was capable of reaching 210 km/h (130 mph).

 In 1987, a 1.7 litre diesel engined version - the 60DS -was launched.

 Also in 1987, the Uno Selecta continuously variable transmission (CVT) automatic was launched.
 The CVT transmission was a co-development with Dutch Van Doorne and Ford, (Fiat owned 24% stake of Van Doorne at that time).
 The Selecta transmission should be avoided according to honestjohn.co.uk, which claims it can cause expensive repairs.

 - engine: 4 cylinders

 - capacity: 999 cc

 - horsepower: 45 HP